 - Vanilla extract: Enhances flavors.

-Step 1: Pour 1 mashed banana, 1 teaspoon vanilla extract, and 2 tablespoons maple syrup into each bottle.
+Step 3: Pour 2 tablespoons maple syrup into each bottle.

 Should I Burp My Second Ferment Kombucha?

 Yes!
 If you don't you could have a mess.
 By adding sugar to the homemade kombucha and fermenting a second time in bottles with swing-top lids, you're creating an environment for carbonation.
 If you don't allow it to escape, you'll have kombucha all over your kitchen.

 How Long Does It Take To Get Fizzy Kombucha?

 It can take anywhere from 1-14 days.
 It depends on a few things.

 - It depends on how much sugar you have in the kombucha.
 (Sugar in the form of fruit and/or sweetener.)
 The more sugar, the faster you'll get carbonation.